Evidence Based

 Ketoacidosis

 For some pregnant women, the reason for starting a keto diet is to manage weight.
 However, extended fasting paired with a ketogenic diet has been linked to the development of ketoacidosis, a severe medical condition.
-Ketoacidosis is a serious medical condition characterized by high levels of ketones in the blood, which makes it more acidic.
-Pregnant women may face an elevated risk of this complication due to the heightened likelihood of entering ketosis and experiencing dehydration when compared to the general population.
+Ketoacidosis is a medical condition characterized by high levels of ketones in the blood, which makes it more acidic.
+Pregnant women are more vulnerable to this complication because of their heightened likelihood of entering ketosis and experiencing dehydration.

 Are Keto Diets Safe During Pregnancy?